 In addition to the assessment of costs, the final judgment will list instructions for the sale of the mortgaged property at a public auction.
-The instructions will include a description of the property to be sold; the time, place, and date of the sale; the amount due on the mortgage; and instructions to the s Office regarding distribution of the proceeds of the sale if someone other than the plaintiff is the successful bidder.
+The instructions will include a description of the property to be sold; the time, place, and date of the sale; the amount due on the mortgage; and instructions to our office regarding distribution of the proceeds of the sale if someone other than the plaintiff is the successful bidder.

-The original final judgment is filed and recorded with the Clerk's Office.
-Simultaneously, or shortly thereafter, the plaintiff may provide a Notice of Sale for Issuance by the Clerk's Office.
+The original final judgment is filed and recorded with our office.
+Shortly thereafter, the plaintiff may provide a Notice of Sale for Issuance by our office.

 How do I find out about mortgage foreclosure sales?

 A copy of the notice will be advertised in a local newspaper authorized by law to accept legal notices.
 The advertisement must be published once a week for 2 consecutive weeks, and the second publication must be at least 5 days before the sale date.
-The plaintiff will file with the Clerk's Office an Affidavit of Publisher.
+The plaintiff will file an Affidavit of Publisher with our office.